Your Power is Your Vote.

 Frequently Asked Questions

-How can I check if I am registered and/or check if my current registration information is correct?
+How can I check if I am already registered and/or my registration is for the right address?

 Can I register to vote on voting day?